kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.563   Structural ditching provisions.

-If certification with ditching provisions is requested, structural strength for ditching must meet the requirements of this section and §29.801(e).
+If certification with ditching provisions is requested, structural strength for ditching must meet the requirements of this section and [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.801   Ditching.|§29.801]](e).

 \(a\) *Forward speed landing conditions.* The rotorcraft must initially contact the most critical wave for reasonably probable water conditions at forward velocities from zero up to 30 knots in likely pitch, roll, and yaw attitudes.
 The rotorcraft limit vertical descent velocity may not be less than 5 feet per second relative to the mean water surface.
 Rotor lift may be used to act through the center of gravity throughout the landing impact.
 This lift may not exceed two-thirds of the design maximum weight.
 A maximum forward velocity of less than 30 knots may be used in design if it can be demonstrated that the forward velocity selected would not be exceeded in a normal one-engine-out touchdown.

 \(b\) *Auxiliary or emergency float conditions*—(1) *Floats fixed or deployed before initial water contact.* In addition to the landing loads in paragraph (a) of this section, each auxiliary or emergency float, or its support and attaching structure in the airframe or fuselage, must be designed for the load developed by a fully immersed float unless it can be shown that full immersion is unlikely.
 If full immersion is unlikely, the highest likely float buoyancy load must be applied.
-The highest likely buoyancy load must include consideration of a partially immersed float creating restoring moments to compensate the upsetting moments caused by side wind, unsymmetrical rotorcraft loading, water wave action, rotorcraft inertia, and probable structural damage and leakage considered under §29.801(d).
-Maximum roll and pitch angles determined from compliance with §29.801(d) may be used, if significant, to determine the extent of immersion of each float.
+The highest likely buoyancy load must include consideration of a partially immersed float creating restoring moments to compensate the upsetting moments caused by side wind, unsymmetrical rotorcraft loading, water wave action, rotorcraft inertia, and probable structural damage and leakage considered under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.801   Ditching.|§29.801]](d).
+Maximum roll and pitch angles determined from compliance with [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.801   Ditching.|§29.801]](d) may be used, if significant, to determine the extent of immersion of each float.
 If the floats are deployed in flight, appropriate air loads derived from the flight limitations with the floats deployed shall be used in substantiation of the floats and their attachment to the rotorcraft.
 For this purpose, the design airspeed for limit load is the float deployed airspeed operating limit multiplied by 1.11.

 \(2\) *Floats deployed after initial water contact.* Each float must be designed for full or partial immersion prescribed in paragraph (b)(1) of this section.
 In addition, each float must be designed for combined vertical and drag loads using a relative limit speed of 20 knots between the rotorcraft and the water.
 The vertical load may not be less than the highest likely buoyancy load determined under paragraph (b)(1) of this section.